brave/browser-laptop/docs/state.md

       urlbar: {
         location: string, // the string displayed in the urlbar
         urlPreview: string,
+        searchSuggestions: boolean, // true if search suggestions are enabled
         suggestions: {
           selectedIndex: number, // index of the item in focus
           searchResults: array,